Strateg-Eyes

 - there was a meeting on 13 December 2011 regarding the incident;

-- Mr Haigh disputed the allegations; and
+- Mr H disputed the allegations; and

 On the basis of the above sequence of events, the Full Bench decided that it did not constitute an adequate opportunity to respond given the particular circumstances.
-The Full Bench also decided that Mr Haigh was not given a proper explanation of what he was accused of and the accusations that were made were ambiguous.
+The Full Bench also decided that Mr H was not given a proper explanation of what he was accused of and the accusations that were made were ambiguous.

 This case emphasises the need for employers to ensure that along with a valid reason for termination, there must be a procedure whereby the employee is given an adequate opportunity to respond to the allegations against him or her.
 Similarly, employers must ensure that they properly particularise their concerns to the employee.